 As short-term rentals are taking the rental market by storm, municipalities are responding in different ways across the country.
-Some cities, particularly those that value tourism and want to encourage revitalization of urban areas, are embracing the short-term rental trend, while others are imposing more strict regulations in order to preserve neighborhoods with single-family homes.
+Some cities, particularly those that value tourism and want to encourage revitalization of urban areas, are embracing the short-term rental trend, while others are imposing more strict regulations in order to preserve neighborhoods with single-family homes

 The goals of a municipality in terms of a city’s growth and economic development will impact how they respond to an increase in short term rentals.
 Property owners interested in short-term or vacation rentals should be aware of a governing body’s attitude toward these types of rentals.
 For example, some larger cities like New York City are cracking down on short-term rentals, implementing strict regulations or outright bans in order to preserve available housing for residents.
 More tourist-oriented cities like Las Vegas are more accepting of the new rental trends, and property owners may experience more success and fewer restrictions managing short-term rentals in these areas.